 If you want to follow landing page best practices for your forms, make sure you don’t overcrowd your pages.
 Many companies will try to fill up their pages as much as possible to give their audience tons of information.
 Taking this approach, however, is detrimental to your landing page performance.

 You don’t want to stuff your landing page forms with too much information, as it makes it appear cluttered and disorganized.
-To help you keep your landing pages organized, utilize white space.
+To help you keep your landing pages organized, utilize white space — a landing page creation tool can help you do this via templates.
 White space ensures that you break up your text and images on your landing page to make it easier to look at your landing page.

 On this landing page from Xfinity, you can see that they utilize whitespace to help people focus on their product’s important information.
 You’ll also want to ensure that your forms utilize whitespace too, like Sling did with their sign-up form.
 When you keep your landing pages and forms organized, you make it easier for people to stay focused on filling them out.